Hensel minimality I: Hensel minimality

 \subsection{Notation and terminology for valued fields and balls}

-In the entire paper, $K$ will denote a non-trivially valued field of characteristic zero, with valuation ring $\cO_K \subset K$ and maximal ideal $\cM_K \subset \cO_K$, where non-trivially means $\cO_K \ne K$.
-Moreover, apart from parts of Sections \ref{sec:mixed} and \ref{sec:examples}, $K$ will always be of equi-characteristic $0$, meaning that both $K$ and also the residue field $\cO_K/\cM_K$ have characteristic $0$.
+In the entire paper, $K$ will denote a valued field of characteristic zero, with valuation ring $\cO_K \subset K$ and maximal ideal $\cM_K \subset \cO_K$.
+In this paper, we only consider non-trivially valued fields, i.e., $\cO_K \ne K$.
+Moreover, apart from Section \ref{sec:examples}, $K$ will always be of equi-characteristic $0$, meaning that both $K$ and the residue field $\cO_K/\cM_K$ have characteristic $0$.

-By ``valued field'', from now on, we mean non-trivially valued field.
 Note that we allow Krull-valuations (and thus valuations of arbitrary rank), that is, we allow $\cO_K$ to be an arbitrary (proper, by the non-triviality) subring of $K$ such that for every element $x\in K^\times$, at least one of $x$ or $x^{-1}$ belongs to $\cO_K$.
 The value group is then defined to be the quotient $\Gamma_K^\times := K^\times / \cO_K^\times$ of multiplicative groups.

 We denote the valuation map by $|\cdot|\colon K^\times \to \Gamma_K^\times$ and use multiplicative notation for the value group.
 We write $\Gamma_K$ for the disjoint union $\Gamma_K^\times \cup \{0\}$, we extend the valuation map to $|\cdot|\colon K \to \Gamma_K$ by setting $|0| := 0$, and we define the order on $\Gamma_K$ in such a way that $\cO_K = \{x \in K \mid |x| \le 1\}$ and $|x|<|y|$ whenever $x/y\in \cM_K$ for $x$ and nonzero $y$ in $K$.